ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 - `Signature Confirmation` -  This feature allows you to mark a page in a document as it is signed or not.
 - `Multiple-Page Document Scanning` - Using this feature, you can scan a multiple-page document within the same step.
 - `Liveness Verification` - This is a feature that offers you the possibility of verifying an app user's identity by using active liveness detection.
-- `Receipt Capture` - This feature allows you to scan and capture and extract different information from a receipt.
+- `Receipt Capture` - This feature allows you to scan, capture, and extract different information from a receipt.